Favourited 1181 times

 I will provide all food for the workawayers.
 If you are doing the cooking for all of us you can cook whatever meals you want and we will pay for it.
-You could cook one meal per day or all 3 meals if you like.
 We're not that frugal to limit what you cook.
 Breakfast would JUST be porridge, oatmeal, banana (or sometimes some other fruit), bowl of cereal and maybe some toast.
 Lunch is usually leftovers from the previous nights supper.
 We usually cook 1 big meal per day and that is supper.
 There is also dessert every night after supper (typically ice cream, cake or fruit).
 You will not starve.
 We do not give you free beer, cigarettes, marijuana or junk food (chocolate, candy, potato chips).
 You will need to purchase that with your own money so bring some cash if you need that unhealthy stuff.
 If you are cooking your work time is limited to 3.57 hours per day so don't worry about working too much.